Fireball streaks over mid-Atlantic states at 36,000 miles per hour

 What's the difference between a fireball, a meteor and an asteroid?

-A fireball, also known as a boldie, is an astronomical term for a bright meteor that's "spectacular enough to be seen over a very wide area," according to NASA.
-Fireballs that explode in the atmosphere are usually called boldies, though the two terms are used interchangeably.
+A fireball, also known as a bolide, is an astronomical term for a bright meteor that's "spectacular enough to be seen over a very wide area," according to NASA.
+Fireballs that explode in the atmosphere are usually called bolides, though the two terms are used interchangeably.

 Meteoroids can be thought of as space rocks, according to NASA.
 They range in size from dust grains to small asteroids.
 They become meteors as they enter Earth's atmosphere (or that of another planet) and burn up.